-Conceived by architect Moshe Safdie, Marina Bay Sands® is an exciting new development in the heart of Marina Bay - Singapore’s new downtown.
-It integrates the prestigious waterfront promenade with iconic retail, entertainment and hotel facilities, public spaces and breathtaking city views.
+Conceived by renowned architect Moshe Safdie, Marina Bay Sands® is one of the world's most recognisable skyscrapers located in the heart of Singapore's Marina Bay downtown district.
+It integrates a prestigious waterfront promenade with iconic retail, entertainment and hotel facilities, public spaces and breathtaking city views.

 Boasting the world’s longest public cantilever, the SkyPark® is an engineering marvel.
 The rooftop superstructure is sited 200m high straddling three 55-storey luxury hotel towers.
 The structure is 38m wide and 340m long – equivalent to four and a half A380 aircraft.

 Arup is responsible for multidisciplinary engineering including advanced works, infrastructure, structural, civil, fire and geotechnical engineering, building physics, maritime engineering, traffic, lighting design, façade and acoustic consulting and risk management.

 "Every element of the project is technically challenging to design and build" explains Cheong Va-Chan, Arup’s Project Director.

 The basements were constructed in deep marine clays, the SkyPark® features the world’s longest public cantilever and the lotus-inspired museum is a geometrically-challenging structure.
 Site works were densely packed, creating complex staging and interface issues.

 Arup adopted innovative 3D modelling technologies, pushing the boundaries of current software and systems.